Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Crusher.**

-    When making melee weapon attacks, you roll your damage dice twice and use the highest result.
+    When making a weapon attack using Strength, you roll your damage dice twice and use the highest result.
 You can use this benefit only once per turn.

 ### Skilled